syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 Dim sheet As IWorkbook = workbook.Worksheets(0)

-' Searches for the given value in all text records in the worksheet.
+' Searches for the given string within the text of worksheet.
 Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Text)

-' Searches for the given value in formula records in the worksheet.
+' Searches for the given string in formulas.
 Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Formula)

-' Searches for the given value in calculated value, number and text records in the worksheet.
+' Searches for the given string in calculated value, number and text.
 Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Values)

-' Searches for the given value in text of the comments.
+' Searches for the given string in comments.
 Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Comments)

-' Searches for the given value in all text records in the worksheet with case matched.
+' Searches for the given string within the text of worksheet and case matched.
 Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Text, ExcelFindOptions.MatchCase)

-' Searches for the given value in all text records in the worksheet with the entire cell content matching to search word.
+' Searches for the given string within the text of worksheet and the entire cell content matching to search text.
 Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Text, ExcelFindOptions.MatchEntireCellContent)

 workbook.SaveAs("Find.xlsx")